 There is a Danish proverb that says “Fresh air impoverishes the doctor.”
-However, in recent times, that proverb has lost its relevance.
+However, in recent times that proverb has lost its relevance.
 Fresh air today is as rare as a precious diamond.
 One cannot enjoy simple pleasures of life such as going for walks or spending time in the park with the little ones.
-Pure living is slowly being replaced by toxic, chemical way of life.

 (Image Source: The Hindu)

 Cities in India have seen a sharp rise in their Air Quality Index.
 The National Capital Region (NCR) is engulfed with a blanket of smog around the time of Diwali, taking the air quality to the “hazardous” mark.
 The toxic air leads to problems like violent coughs, throat irritation and even viral infections.
 The condition is worse for those suffering from asthma and cardiovascular issues.

 Do’s and Don’ts to protect yourself from air pollution